 But Schedler's office said it doesn't have the ability to determine whether a candidate meets the legal criteria required to run for an office.
 Spokeswoman Meg Casper said someone would have to file a lawsuit within seven days after qualifying ends to challenge Landrieu's qualifications for office.

-McAllister was the only one of Louisiana's U.S. House members to draw well-funded opposition so far.
-The three-day qualifying period ends Friday.
+McAllister was the only one of Louisiana's U.S. House members to draw well-funded opposition as the three-day qualifying period ended Friday.